 It depends.
 Even if you partially contribute to an accident, you might still be able to recover compensation for your damages.
 It ultimately depends on what percentage you were at fault for the accident.

-Illinois has a modified comparative negligence system, which means you are eligible for compensation so long as you are less than 50% to blame for the accident.
+If you're wondering: Is Illinois a no fault state?
+The answer is no, and our state also has a modified comparative negligence system, which means you are eligible for compensation so long as you are less than 50% to blame for the accident.
 However, your recoverable damages will also be reduced by the percentage of the blame you share.
 If you hold more than 50% of fault for the accident, you may not recover compensation.

 Comparative negligence sometimes causes issues when negotiating a settlement with your insurance company.
 The best way to avoid receiving less than you deserve is to have a qualified car accident lawyer help you.